bdavis222/dot-scanner/README.md

 These buttons adjust the sensitivity for detecting “dots” in the image (the fainter, smaller dots, as opposed to the much brighter and larger “blobs”).
 The user can also press the **up** and **down** arrow keys on the keyboard to make these adjustments.

 #### Blobs
 These buttons adjust the sensitivity for detecting “blobs” in the image.
-The user can also press the **right** and **left** arrow keys on the keyboard to make these adjustments. *Note: since increasing the blob sensitivity changes the threshold between blobs and dots, this almost always results in a different number of dots being detected as well.*
+The user can also press the **right** and **left** arrow keys on the keyboard to make these adjustments. *Note: since increasing the blob sensitivity changes the threshold between blobs and dots, this results in a different number of dots being detected as well.*

 #### Edit
 This button changes the left button bar view to display some manual threshold adjustment options: